 What if I get extended time (or other accommodations) for testing?

 If a student receives testing accommodations due to an IEP or 504 plan and they are taking the entrance exam, parents/guardians must contact the Office of Curriculum & Instruction and provide a signed, current copy in advance.

 Who should I ask for a recommendation?

-You should ask two teachers who know you well and can provide feedback on your interests, academic work, and likelihood of success in the program(s) to which you are applying.
-Select these individuals carefully and ask those teachers who teach classes that most closely resemble the focus of the program (e.g., ask your science and math teachers if you are applying to Science and Engineering, but ask your English and social studies teachers if you are applying to Law & Public Service).
+Ask two teachers who know you well and can provide feedback on your interests, academic work, and likelihood of success in the program(s) to which you are applying.
+Select these individuals carefully and ask those teachers who teach classes that most closely resemble the focus of the program (e.g., ask your science and math teachers if you are applying to Science and Engineering; ask your English and social studies teachers if you are applying to Law & Public Service).
 Teacher recommendations are completed in our online application program.
 Recommendations are in the form of a Likert scale and are confidential (students and parents cannot see them).

 Some programs (FPA, JROTC, LEPS) require an additional recommendation from another teacher in your school or external professional who has trained you or has knowledge of your talents.